In 2013, I quit my job to travel around the world for 4.5 months.

 If you’re travelling by first class, staying in 5-star hotels and eating in restaurants during your career break travel, you’ll burn through your savings really fast.

 The best thing to do is to plan your budget even before you start your career break travel.

 - how much it costs to visit the different destinations

 - how much you need for other expenses such as plane fare, visa, insurance and immunization

 - how long it’ll take you to save

 When you have this budget set, then you can modify your spending based on how much you have.

-If you’re interested in how you can plan your career break travel budget, join me in my free online workshop on August 5, noon (Singapore time).
+If you’re interested in how you can plan your career break travel budget, join my free 5-day course.